Check the Income Tax Table for 2024 in the Philippines

 The changes in the annual income tax rates are considered positive news.
 That is, with the exception of those who benefitted from the CREATE Law prior to 2023.

-No one is exempted from the TRAIN Law, be it individuals paying personal income taxes or businesses taking care of taxable income.
+No one is exempt from the TRAIN Law, whether individuals paying personal income taxes or businesses earning taxable income.

-Overall, these changes are designed to improve the Philippines in general.
+Overall, these changes are designed to improve different sectors in the country.

 Related: